Mastering AML Compliance: A Guide for Financial Institutions

 What is Money Laundering?

-Why are AML Compliance Regulations needed?
+Why are AML Compliance Regulations Needed?

 As mentioned previously, money laundering is often used to disguise illegally obtained funds.
 Without proper regulations, criminals could exploit various loopholes and exploit the system for their benefit.
 AML Compliance helps protect companies from money laundering by ensuring they comply with all the necessary laws, policies, and regulations.